eccs-reengineering/280ZX-Turbo-ECCS/README.md

 ## fuel

+Theorteical Pulsewidth (referred to as TP) is calculated, then modifier tables are used to arrive at the value the injectors are commanded.

 ### Post-TP modifiers
 These tables apply enrichments after the theoretical pulsewidth calculation, and therefore act as total injection multipliers.
 Fueling can be adjusted linearly without effecting the load(TP) scales.